-The Hampstead & NW London Branch of the Historical Association holds its lectures at Fellowship House, generally at 8 pm on the third Thursday of the month between September to March (excl.
-December).
+The Hampstead & NW London Branch of the Historical Association holds its lectures at Fellowship House, generally at 8 pm on the third Thursday of the month between September to April (excluding December).
 Suburb residents and those living further afield are all most welcome.
-Associate Status costs £10 per year, and entitles the Associate to free attendance at all lectures and to participation in the AGM.
-Visitors at each lecture are welcome in return for £3 at the door, with members of Fellowship paying £1.
-Full members of the (national) Historical Association are admitted free.
-Free refreshments are provided following the lecture.

 The cost of attendance is £5 at the door (£2 for Fellowship Club Members – please remember to bring your Club Membership card).
 Alternatively, you could become a Branch Member for £15 (£7 for Fellowship Club Members – please remember to bring your Club Membership card).
 Full members of the Historical Association are admitted free on presentation of their HA Membership Card (Full HA Membership : £40.50).

 Coffee, tea and biscuits will be provided after the meeting and are included in the entrance fee.
 Wine is available for a small suggested donation.
 We hope this will encourage you to stay on after the talk to meet the speaker and your fellow attendees.

 Queries, suggestions and requests should be addressed to